 Artisans making bombillas then used a thicker and better quality metal in the beak.
-They started flattening the end of the beak to cool the water, regulate its flow and improve the overall experience because it was better adapted to lips.
-They also curved the bombilla (between the beak and the neck) so the mate could be drunk without tilting the head or the mate gourd.
+They started flattening the end of the mandible to cool the water, regulate its flow, and improve the overall experience because it adapted better to lips.
+They also curved the bombilla (between the beak and the neck), so the mate could be drunk without tilting the head or the mate gourd.

 The neck (cuello in Spanish) of the bombilla is the cylinder between the beak and the filter.

-When they are made out of cane, they are usually hand-painted, engraved or decorated with leather details.
-The metal ones are also usually decorated with engravings or additions of other metals.
-They usually have small rings distributed around the neck and in the connection between neck and beak.
+When made out of cane, they are usually hand-painted, engraved, or decorated with leather details.
+The metal ones are also often decorated with engravings or additions of other metals.
+They typically have small rings distributed around the neck and in the connection between neck and beak.

-Their function, at least originally, was to give extra insulation and strength so the cebador could firmly grab the bombilla and change the yerba when needed.
+Their function, at least initially, was to give extra insulation and strength so the cebador could firmly grab the bombilla and change the yerba when needed.

 Filtro or paletilla

 The bottom of the bombilla has a variety of names, such as coconut, drainer, small paddle (paletilla), filter or separator.
-Its purpose is to prevent yerba mate stems and leaves to enter the matero’s mouth.
+Its purpose is to prevent yerba mate stems and leaves from entering the matero’s mouth.

 There is another type of bombilla that resembles a metal straw with a flexible spring on the bottom, and the spring acts as the filter.
 The spring can be removed for a faster clean.